hectorhuertas/.dotfiles/README.md

 * Use hamerspoon scripts to implement spectacle's functionality
 * Create a good setup with `oathtool`.
 Check my lastapss for sumologic
 * Setup `tsocks` tool for use cases like using `siege` against our private graylog endpoint
+* Get a command to momentarily highligh cursor.
+This needs to be done via Alacritty, since tmux or zsh can't do it well (there is a shell function in zsh/modules/unix.sh, but not very useful).
+Currently there is no way to do it, this will need opening an issue/PR
 * Check all the bookmarks

 ### Shortcut system